Executive Director and Founder Mark Destler

 Mark oversees Tutors for All’s programs, staff, and relationships with client schools.
 In the summer of 2000, he left his job teaching 8th grade English and reading to join The Match School as a founding teacher and administrator.
-Inspired by the power of individualized instruction, he left Match in June 2004 to found Tutors for All.
 As consultant and then as Director of Title One and Tutorial at City on a Hill, he built Tutors for All programs that closed the achievement gap between African-American students at CoaH and Caucasian students state-wide.
 For this work he was named Boston Partners in Education’s Educator of the Year.
-As Director of Tutorial at Codman Academy, his programs have contributed to student growth among the top seven districts in the state for three years running.
+As Director of Tutorial at Codman Academy, his programs contributed to student growth among the top seven districts in the state for three years running.
 Mark received his Bachelors in Religious Studies from Williams College in 1992 and his Masters in Teaching English from Brown University in 1995.

 Luisa began her career at Tutors for All as a Math and Literacy Lead Tutor at Smith Leadership Academy and Community Charter School of Cambridge in Fall 2009.
 She went on to fill several roles, including Program Coordinator and Assistant to the Director of Programs before becoming the Program Manager of Prospect Hill Academy in Spring 2012.
 Prior to working at Tutors for All, Luisa graduated from the University of Derby in England with a Bachelors in Creative Writing.
 She went on to teach English as a Second Language in England, Russia, Italy, and finally Boston.
-She is currently spearheading our new Academic Success and College Readiness program in conjuction with the MGH Youth Scholars program, and has taken on the additional duties of Head of Curriculum and Training.
+In addition to acting as Program Manager for the Squashbusters program, she is currently spearheading our new Academic Success and College Readiness program in conjuction with the MGH Youth Scholars program, as well as taken on the additional duties of Head of Curriculum and Training.